entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Lu *et al.* (2016), character 226; Clement et al. (2018), character 224.

 > - Character 660 in 'early gnathostome phylogeny dataset'.
-> - Zerina Johanson *et al.* (2012,  Zoomorphology): "The synarcual is a structure incorporating the anterior vertebrae of the axial skeleton and occurs in vertebrate taxa such as the fossil group Placodermi and the Chondrichthyes (Holocephali, Batoidea)."
+> - Johanson *et al.* (2012,  Zoomorphology): "The synarcual is a structure incorporating the anterior vertebrae of the axial skeleton and occurs in vertebrate taxa such as the fossil group Placodermi and the Chondrichthyes (Holocephali, Batoidea)."

 479. Series of thoracic supraneurals: absent (0), present (1).
 > Lu *et al.* (2016), character 227; Clement et al. (2018), character 225.